Escrow Made Easier With M&T

 Most of the time, escrow accounts are required if your down payment was less than 20%.
 An escrow account helps you manage large expenses like property taxes and insurance premiums, so you don’t have to save for them separately.

 Why did my escrow payment go up?

-Your payment may have increased for several reasons.
+These payments may have increased for several reasons.
 Some of the most common reasons are:

-- Increases in your property’s tax assessment
+- An increase in your property’s assessed value

-- Changes in your insurance carrier
+- Increase in your insurance premiums

 TIP: Municipalities offer a few common tax exemptions for disability, homestead, senior and veteran status.
 Check with your local tax office to see if you are eligible for these, or any other exemptions.

 How can I find out how much my taxes and insurance cost?